Psalms 43; 149, Deuteronomy 11:18-28, Hebrews 5:1-10, John 4:1-26

 One sad truth about human nature is that we segregate ourselves into tribes and consequently define the world as us and them.
-Team Us likes to blame all our problems on Team Them; after all, aren’t decent people part of Team Us?
-A common enemy gives us purpose, and sometimes even helps us survive.
+Team Us likes to blame all our problems on Team Them; after all, why wouldn’t any and all decent people be part of Team Us?
+A common enemy gives Us purpose, and sometimes even helps Us survive.
 Team Them takes our jobs, our land, and our self-respect … or at least we know they’re trying to!
 So that justifies why Team Us – naturally the more righteous side – needs to do those things first.

 Are there people who really intend us harm?
 Certainly.
-But statistically speaking we’re in more danger from those like us or close to us than from outsiders.
-We don’t like to admit that our wisecracking, churchgoing uncle is more likely to assault us than is a stranger in a bathroom or a Sikh we’ve mistaken for a Muslim.
+But statistically speaking we’re in more danger physically and economically from those like us or close to us than from outsiders.
+We don’t like to admit that our wisecracking, churchgoing uncle is more likely to assault us than is a stranger in a bathroom, or a Sikh we’ve mistaken for a Muslim.
 Samaritans didn’t crucify Jesus – his neighbors did.

 No matter who our newest Samaritans are, Jesus died for them too.

 Comfort: Jesus doesn’t require you to have enemies…

 Challenge: …but he does tell you to love the ones you do have.

 Prayer: God of peace, teach me to take the plank from my own eye before condemning the specks of others.
 Amen.

 Discussion: Has your view of any social group evolved from unfavorable to neutral or even favorable?